Wetter is better

-Firstly, wetter conditions slow the growth of plants such as heather, bilberry and young trees, which burn easily in dry conditions such as the drought of summer 2018.
+Firstly, wetter conditions slow the growth of plants such as heather, bilberry and young trees, which burn easily in dry conditions such as happened in the drought of summer 2018.
 This mass of living plant matter which is vulnerable to burning, is called the fuel load.
-Slowing the growth of these combustible species helps to manage the fuel load, which is critically important when preventing wild fires.
+Slowing the growth of these combustible species helps to manage the fuel load, which is critically important when preventing wildfires.

 Secondly, by keeping the peat wet, it is less likely to burn.
 Hot moorland fires burn not only the plants we see but also the peat underground.
 When the actual peat burns the fires are much more difficult to put out and the damage is much more long lasting.